 RRP: SOLD OUT

-This famous white wine from Agnès and René Mosse is made from a small plot (.67 hectares) of the oldest vines from the amazing Bonnes Blanches vineyard which is comprised of sand and clay over schist.
+This famous white wine from the Mosse family is made from a small plot (.67 hectares) of the oldest vines from the amazing Bonnes Blanches vineyard which is comprised of sand and clay over schist.
 Like the Le Rouchefer it is a white wine made from 100% Chenin Blanc.

 If you want to experience an elegant Chenin Blanc, then this is the wine to try.